dojo/docs/dojox/mobile/DataCarousel.rst

 Using various widgets as an item of Carousel
 --------------------------------------------

-You can use other various widgets than :ref:`dojox.mobile.CarouselItem <dojox/mobile/CarouselItem>` as an item of DataCarousel widget by specifying the widget class name to the "type" parameter of json object in the data store.
+You can use other various widgets than :ref:`dojox/mobile/CarouselItem <dojox/mobile/CarouselItem>` as an item of DataCarousel widget by specifying the widget class name to the "type" parameter of json object in the data store.
-This example uses :ref:`dojox.mobile.ContentPane <dojox/mobile/ContentPane>` and `dijit.CalendarLite <dijit/CalendarLite>`_ widgets as well as CarouselItem widget.
+This example uses :ref:`dojox/mobile/ContentPane <dojox/mobile/ContentPane>` and `dijit.CalendarLite <dijit/CalendarLite>`_ widgets as well as CarouselItem widget.

 .. html ::